 Again, you can use the search on the BACB website to check someone’s credentials.
 The supervising BCBA or BCaBA is responsible for directing the work of the RBT.
 This role may be less common in fields outside of autism and developmental services.

-BCBAs take into account medical considerations first.
-If a client is displaying challenging behavior, a BCBA will likely suggest that a family see a Medical Doctor to rule out medical causes before starting a behavioral intervention.
+- Behavior analysts take into account medical considerations first.
+If a client is displaying challenging behavior, a behavior analyst will likely suggest that a family see a Medical Doctor to rule out medical causes before starting a behavioral intervention.

-Behavior Analysts collect data on the work they do with the client.
+- Behavior analysts collect data on the work they do with the client.
 It is visually represented and used to discuss treatment planning with the client/family to inform decision-making.
-BCBAs don’t make decisions based on feelings or hunches.
+Behavior analysts don’t make decisions based on feelings or hunches.

 *Came into effect in January 2022, replacing the current Professional and Ethical Compliance Code for Behavior Analysts.

-Being Clear on What to Expect When Working with a BCBA or IBA
+What to Expect When Hiring BCBA or IBA and Working Together

 Below are seven of the many things you should expect as a client when working with a Board Certified Behavior Analyst or International Behavior Analyst.
 These stem from the Ethics Code for Behavior Analysts from the BACB and the IBAO Ethical Guidelines from the IBAO.
 These codes are in place to protect you, the consumer.

-Ethical and evidence-based treatments: consider asking a prospective clinician about some of their recent professional development activities.
+- Ethical and evidence-based treatments: consider asking a prospective clinician about some of their recent professional development activities.
 All BCBAs are required to complete at least 32 continuing education credits every 2 years.
 Four of these are to be ethics-related.
 CE providers are regulated by the BACB.
-Working with a BCBA means you can rest assured they have stayed current on some sort of professional growth and development.
+Working with a certified behavior analyst means you can rest assured they have stayed current on some sort of professional growth and development.
 BCBAs are obligated to provide ethical and evidence-based treatments.
-IBAs are expected to engage in professional mentorship for their first 2 year cycle and complete the follows CE credits in for their first and each subsequent 2-year cycle:
+IBAs are expected to engage in professional mentorship for their first 2 year cycle and complete the following CE credits in for their first and each subsequent 2-year cycle:

-As a client (or parent of a client), you have the right to self-determination.
-When working with a BCBA/IBA, they should describe to you their recommended strategies and approaches, gain your collaboration, and ensure they get your informed consent before implementing services.
+- As a client (or parent of a client), you have the right to self-determination.
+When working with a behavior analyst, they should describe to you their recommended strategies and approaches, gain your collaboration, and ensure they get your informed consent before implementing services.

 Understanding a BCBA/IBA Contract

-When you enter into a working relationship with a BCBA/IBA, there are some things to look for in a contract before you sign and begin your professional relationship:
+When hiring a BCBA/IBA, there are some things to look for in a contract before you sign and begin your professional relationship:

-Informed Consent: Have they indicated how and under what circumstances you will be notified of new assessments or changes to programs?
-BCBAs are obligated to obtain written, informed consent from the client when doing assessments, implementing behavior change programs, and making significant changes to a program.
+- Informed Consent: Have they indicated how and under what circumstances you will be notified of new assessments or changes to programs?
+Behavior analysts are obligated to obtain written, informed consent from the client when doing assessments, implementing behavior change programs, and making significant changes to a program.
 This should be made clear in the BCBA contract.

 BCBA/IBA Jobs in 2022